zabeehu/webtip/about.md

 permalink: "/about/"

 ---
-WebTip.org was created to help anyone looking for tips and guide to be successful in online business.
+WebTip.org was created to help anyone looking for tips and guides to be successful in online business.